skorasaurus/carto-manual/carto_manual.md

 * For writing selectors like ``` highway='specifictypeofstreetforexample' ``` use single quotes.
 Double quotes also work in Tilemill, it's just a standard practice by other tilemill users to use single quotes.

-* the order of your MSS files, from left to right within your tilemill - does not matter).
+* The order of the MSS files (from left to right) within tilemill does not matter.
 Neither do the names of the MSS files - they do not have to match the name of your layers.
 Use whatever names that are easy for you to remember.

 * Also, if you do not know by now, you can launch multiple instances of tilemill.
 This is useful if you're working on multiple projects at once or if you want to test out a piece of code real quick in a new project or context, and don't want to make a branch in git for whatever reason.